Familiar with dwell time?

 That means all your links need to pass the common sense test.
 Does it make sense to include a link to recipe ideas in an article about hosting a great get-together?
 Yes, it does, so include the link.

-Including these links throughout your content will encourage readers to explore more of your website before returning to the SERPs, which will increase dwell time and decrease bounce rate.
+Including these links throughout your content will encourage readers to explore more of your website before returning to the SERPs.

 While it may not be an official ranking signal for Google, it’s something they take into consideration, and you should too.